dsuryd/dotNetify-Elements/DevApp/server/Docs/TextField.md

    // Identifies the associated view model property.
    id: PropTypes.string.isRequired,

+   // Disables the field.
+   disable: PropTypes.bool,

+   // Text or component for the field's label.
+   label: PropTypes.oneOfType([ PropTypes.string, PropTypes.object ]),

-   // Label text of the field.
+   // Displays the label text horizontally to the left of the field.
-   label: PropTypes.string,
+   horizontal: PropTypes.bool,

+   // Max input length.
+   maxLength: PropTypes.number,

    // Placeholder text to display when the field is empty.
    placeholder: PropTypes.string,

-   // Displays the label text horizontally to the left of the field.
-   horizontal: PropTypes.bool,

    // Replaces the input field with plain text.
    plainText: PropTypes.bool,